DanB1998/StockMarket/README.md

 The Nav bar is simple and easy to use, and remains the same on each page to allow for easy navigation of the 3 pages; Home, getting started and contact.

+It also folds in at a certain width, to allow for functionality on smaller on devices.

+This was achieved by bootstrap v4.6.
+Large amounts of the hea

 ### Background image

 * My main focus during this project was to keep the website looking very clean and spacious.
 As I think this is the best way to convey information.